Efficiency of Dynamical Decoupling for (Almost) Any Spin-Boson Model: Efficiency of dynamical decoupling for spin--boson models

 \begin{assumption} For $p\in\{1,2\}$ and all $\beta>0$, the following estimate holds for the modes $\omega=(\omega_k)_{k\in K}$:

 \end{assumption}

 For a full list of all assumptions made in this paper and their purpose, we refer to Table~\ref{tab:assumptions}\@.
-The next proposition gives a condition under which we can apply our Trotter bound from Corollary~\ref{cor:Trotter_Liouville} to the setting of dynamical decoupling.
+If all these assumptions are satisfied, we can apply our Trotter bound from Corollary~\ref{cor:Trotter_Liouville} to the setting of dynamical decoupling.
+This allows us to finally state our main result about the efficiency of dynamical decoupling.